jyotiranjan1997/General-details-form/README.md

 # General-details-form
-It is application build with react and redux just a simple general form details and if someone submits the form, it will show on the UI as well as console also. it will
+It is an application built with react and redux just simple general form details and if someone submits the form, it will also show on the UI and console as well.

 - ### FORM
   ![](./assets/form.png)